erebboah/enc4_mouse/README.md

 ### Pre-processing
 1. `step1_get_data.sh` fetches **unfiltered sparse gene count matrix of all reads** tar.gz files from the ENCODE portal using the batch download script `xargs -L 1 curl -O -J -L < files.txt` for Parse and 10x separately.
 The tar folders are unzipped in `counts_parse` or `counts_10x` with the ENCODE "ENCFF" filename ID as the folder name.
 There are 40 10x folders and 436 Parse folders. **Unzipping the data requires 39G of space for Parse, 32G for 10x.** Next `get_counts_parse.R` is called to merge Parse data by experimental batch across file IDs and filter the resulting counts matrices by gene biotypes and for nuclei > 500 UMI, which are saved as sparse matrices and tsv files for genes and barcodes in the `scrublet` folder.
 Finally `get_counts_10x.R` reads in 10x data by file ID and filters the counts matrices by gene biotypes and for nuclei > 0 UMI for ambient RNA removal.
 The sparse matrices and tsv files for genes and barcodes are saved in the same file ID folder in `counts_10x`.
 2. `step2_cellbender.sh` runs Cellbender as an array job to remove ambient RNA from the 40 10x datasets using these Cellbender settings, where the first column is path to the file ID folder, second column is expected cells, and third column is total droplets included.
 The unfiltered Cellbender output is saved as cellbender.h5 in the same file ID folder in `counts_10x`. **The cellbender output requires an additional 56G of space.**
 3. `step3_run_scrublet.sh` runs followup script `format_cellbender_output.R` to output >500 UMI sparse matrices to the `scrublet` folder from the 10x cellbender.h5 files, matching the status of the Parse data.
-The python script `run_scrublet.py` detects doublets and outputs a modified barcodes tsv (`_barcodes_scrublet.tsv`) file with additonal columns for doublet score and doublet True/False.
+The python script `run_scrublet.py` detects doublets and outputs a modified barcodes tsv (`_barcodes_scrublet.tsv`) file in the `scrublet` folder with additonal columns for doublet score and doublet True/False.

 ### Celltype Annotation
 Each tissue is integrated across technologies and annotated in Jupyter notebooks using Seurat.